Cosmian/mse-cli/documentation/docs/microservice_encryption/configuration.md

 The configuration of an MSE app is written in a TOML file.
-This file is read in the current directory when using `deploy` subcommand if a `mse.toml` exists.
+This file is read in the current directory when using `deploy` subcommand if an `mse.toml` exists.
 Otherwise use `--path` to specify its location.

 Let's remind the quick start example app configuration file: